aztfmodnew/terraform-provider-azurecaf/README.md

 [![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white)](https://golang.org/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](LICENSE)

+## Project Origin and Divergence

+This project is originally based on [aztfmod/azurecaf](https://github.com/aztfmod/azurecaf).
+Starting from version 1.2.28, it diverges from the upstream project and introduces independent improvements, bug fixes, and new features.
+While it shares the same foundational goals and core logic, this fork evolves separately to address specific requirements and community feedback.
+Please note that compatibility and feature set may differ from the original aztfmod/azurecaf provider.

 The azurecaf provider implements a set of methodologies for naming convention implementation, including the default Microsoft Cloud Adoption Framework for Azure recommendations as per the [Azure naming and tagging best practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging).
 Please note this project is not part of Azure Cloud Adoption Framework and is supported by the community, not by Microsoft Support.

 ## 🎯 Key Features